hrap1919/qbc/README.md

 qbclient -p 'the_password' http://localhost:8080 -c "qbprefedit -s web_ui_max_auth_fail_count 10"

+It is very convenient to use the qbclient installed on the qBittorrent server itself via an ssh- or mosh-access.
+Then to add a torrent file remotely one can use a pipeline to ssh-command (plus some extra quotation of arguments):

+cat filename.torrent | ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8888'" -c "'qblistadd -f -'"

 Any bug reports, improvements, forks, alternative shell function systems are welcome.

 ### Dependencies and compatability